tsmurugesh/SimpleStateMachineWithSplash/README.md

 drawOne(), drawTwo(), etc. are set to be functions.

-the the keys 1-5 and 's' key will change the drawFunction variable
+the the keys 1-5, 'i', and 's' key will change the drawFunction variable

 starts with drawSplash and waits for a mousePressed event